isbeorn/nina.docs/docs/tabs/flatwizard.md

 ### Start Flat Wizard
 -  This button starts the flat acquisition process using the current settings
 -  First, Flat Wizard will calculate the optimal exposure time using test exposures, and then take flat the full course of flats as set in (2).
-You will be prompted to extinguish any light source prior to taking Dark Flats.
+You will be prompted to extinguish any light source prior to taking Darks.

+### Image Preview
+-  On the right side the most recent flat image is displayed in this area while determining the optimal flat exposure time.
+Note that this area will not be updated once the optimal exposure time is determined.
+This is to speed up the flat acquisition process.

 ### Calculated Target Exposure Time
 -  Once Flat Wizard determines the necessary exposure time, it will use that to take all flats